supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. In the Search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.

-1. Select **Environment settings** from the Management area of the portal menu.

-1. expand it and note that your "Defender coverage" includes at least 11 plans.
-If you don't see it, wait for the *Trial started* notification to appear.
-After that, select **Refresh** and select your Subscription.
+1. On the **Getting started** page, under the **Upgrade** tab, make sure your subscription is selected, and then select the **Upgrade** button at the bottom of the page.
+Wait for the *Trial started* notification to appear, it takes about 2 minutes. **Hint:** You can click the bell button on the top bar to review your Azure portal notifications.

+1. In the left menu for Microsoft Defender for Cloud, under the Management, select **Environment settings**.

+1. Select **"Azure HOL xxxx"** subscription is shown.

-1. click on the subscription and Review the different Azure resources and fees under the *Microsoft Defender for* and *Pricing* columns.
+1. Review the Azure reources that are now protected with the Defender for Cloud plans.

-1. Select **Auto provisioning** from the Settings area in Defender plans.
+1. Select **Auto provisioning** from the Settings area.

 1. Review the Auto provisioning - Extensions.
-Confirm that **Log Analytics agent for Azure VMs** is **Off**, Click **Save**.
+Confirm that **Log Analytics agent/Azure Monitor agent** is **Off**.

 1. Close the settings page by selecting the 'x' on the upper right of the page to go back to the **Environment settings** again and select the '>' on the left of your subscription.

 1. Select the Log analytics workspace you created earlier *uniquenameDefender* to review the available options and pricing.

 1. Select **Enable all Microsoft Defender for Cloud plans** and select **Save**.
 Wait for the *"Microsoft Defender plan for workspace uniquenameDefender were saved successfully!"* notification to appear.

     >**Note:** If the page is not being displayed, refresh your Edge browser and try again.

 ### Task 4: Install Azure Arc on an On-Premises Server.

-To make onboarding of your on-premises server easier.
-Install Azure Arc, which will then enable Azure to manage the on-premises server.

-In this task, you will install Azure Arc on an on-premises server.
+In this task, you will install Azure Arc on an on-premises server to make onboarding easier.

+>**Important:** The next steps are done in a different machine than the one you were previously working.
+Look for the Virtual Machine name references.

-1. Log in to WINServer virtual machine as Administrator with the password: **Passw0rd!**.
+1. Log in to **WIN2** virtual machine as Administrator with the given credential in lab guide **Environment tab**.

 1. Open the Microsoft Edge browser and navigate to the Azure portal at https://portal.azure.com.